 - From Deindustrialization to Globalization

-Since terms are so important on the exam, I’d also recommend checking out this full list of all vocab covered by the course (provided by Quizlet) so that you can review all the vocabulary you need to know in one place.
-You should also check out this overview of all the different theories and models covered throughout the course.
+Because terms are so important on this exam, I also recommend checking out this full list of all vocab covered by the course (provided by Quizlet) so you can review all the vocab you'll need to know in one place.

 When lots of humans get together to form an urban community, they can't help but color on everything.
 What an adorable species.

-In this section, I’ll go over a few different resources that you can use to test your knowledge of the content and take practice tests and quizzes.
+Below are some resources you can use to test your knowledge of AP Human Geography content and take practice tests and quizzes.

-- Cracking the AP Human Geography Exam (Princeton Review)
+- The Princeton Review's Cracking the AP Human Geography Exam, Premium 2022 Edition

 - Countries of the World